What properties can be cited with a Grass and Weed Neighborhood Services & Enforcement Violation?

-- If the grass is till taller than 9", the inspector will send the violation to Venues, Parks & Arts for mowing.
+- If the grass is still taller than 9", the inspector will send the violation to Venues, Parks & Arts for mowing.

-- After the grass is mowed, Code Enforcement will bill the owner for work performed and administrative costs PLUS issue an ordinance violation ticket.
+- After the grass is mowed, Neighborhood Services & Enforcement will bill the owner for work performed and administrative costs PLUS issue an ordinance violation ticket.

 - If the owner fails to pay, they will be sent to collections for the invoice/violation ticket.

-Please call 311 with details on the specific location, or you can create an online complaint here.
+Please call 311 with details of the specific location.

 Once an inspector cites an active violation, the property owner is sent a letter.
 They have 10 days to take care of the issue.
-On the 11th day, the inspector will follow up.
-If the issue is not resolved, a City crew will mow the lot and the property owner will be sent a bill for the services.
+After the 10 day period the inspector will perform a re-inspection.
+If the issue has not been resolved, a City crew will mow the lot and the property owner will be sent a bill for the services.